 Mississippi Authorizes “Sale” of Black Orphans to White "Masters or Mistresses"

 Though not required to pay a wage to the children they "hired," the law did require white "employers" to pay a fee to the county for the apprentice arrangement.
-The law claimed to require white “masters” to provide their apprentices with education, medical care, food, and clothing, but it also reinstituted many of the more notorious features of slavery.
-The children's former masters were given first opportunity to hire those formerly enslaved by them, for example.
-In addition, the law authorized white masters to “re-capture” any apprentice who left their employment without consent, and threatened children with criminal punishment for refusing to return to work.
+The law claimed to require white “masters” to provide their apprentices with education, medical care, food, and clothing, but it also re-instituted many of the more notorious features of slavery.
+The children's former enslavers were given first opportunity to hire those formerly enslaved by them, for example.
+In addition, the law authorized white "masters" to “re-capture” any apprentice who left their employment without consent, and threatened children with criminal punishment for refusing to return to work.